pelagia123/todo-list-tutorial/deploy-to-github-pages.md

 ## Creating a GitHub user

 If you already have a GitHub user you can skip this step.
-To Create a GitHub user go to GitHub: [https://github.com/](https://github.com/) Fill the regetration form and make sure to validate your email address.
+To Create a GitHub user go to GitHub: [https://github.com/](https://github.com/) Fill the registration form and make sure to validate your email address.

 ## Create your App repository